Skip to main content

 classifiers

-The classifiers setting sets the PyPi Trove classifiers that will be set in the pyproject.toml file.
+The classifiers setting sets the PyPI Trove classifiers that will be set in the pyproject.toml file.
 This is an array of strings, with each string being a classifier that will be added.

 For example, setting this: